Shu-I

-Super Tribe (So Hot Union of Idols) was a South Korean five member boy band.
+SHU-I (슈아이) (So Hot Union of Idols), also known as Super Tribe, was a South Korean five member boy band.
 They debuted on September 11, 2009, with their digital single “Bomb Bomb Bomb”.
 Before that they had been training for two years together.
 Their name SHU-I can translate into the Mandarin word shuai (帥) which means handsome.
 They were mainly active in Japan.